-Parameter Description Data Variable Source $K_S$ Senior debt amount Bank, lease, and undrawn debt Capital IQ, EDGAR $K_J$ Junior debt amount Total debt minus senior debt Capital IQ, EDGAR V Value of assets Quasi-market assets Capital IQ, CRSP T Debt maturity Loan and bond maturities DealScan, BAML r Risk-free rate LIBOR swap rate Bloomberg $\underline{y}$ Debt yield Swap spread plus swap rate DealScan, BAML approach that assumes the firm would draw its available lines of credit before defaulting on its debt.
+Parameter Description Data Variable Source $\begin{matrix} K_S \\ K_J \end{matrix}$ Senior debt amount Bank, lease, and undrawn debt Capital IQ, EDGAR Junior debt amount Total debt minus senior debt Capital IQ, EDGAR $V \\ T \\ r \\ y$ Value of assets Quasi-market assets Capital IQ, CRSP Debt maturity Loan and bond maturities DealScan, BAML Risk-free rate LIBOR swap rate Bloomberg Debt yield Swap spread plus swap rate DealScan, BAML

+The face value of senior debt is measured as the sum of bank debt, leases, and undrawn debt capacity at the quarter-end prior to origination in Capital IQ and EDGAR.
+Including the amount of undrawn debt capacity in the face value of senior debt is a conservative approach that assumes the firm would draw its available lines of credit before defaulting on its debt.
 The face value of junior debt is set to the difference between total debt (including undrawn capacity) and senior debt.
-Quasi-market assets are the sum of total debt from Capital IQ and equity market capitalization on the loan origination date.
-Loan and bond maturities are allowed to differ, with the respective values used in the implied volatility and counterfactual valuation steps described below.
+Quasi-market assets are the sum of total debt from Capital IQ and equity market capitalization on the loan origination date.16 Loan and bond maturities are allowed to differ, with the respective values used in the implied volatility and counterfactual valuation steps described below.
 Risk-free rates are maturity-matched LIBOR swap rates adjusted for continuous-time discounting in the model.
 Debt yields are the sums of swap rates and credit spreads relative to the LIBOR swap curve.